Bryan-Tal/Predicting_NYC_Taxi_Gratuities/README.md

 ## Conclusion

-This model can benefit Taxi Drivers by letting them know if they will be tipped generously or not.
-In the future, adding more information on a rider’s past tipping behavior may also be beneficial in helping the stakeholder address their business problem.
+This model offers significant benefits to taxi drivers by providing insights into the likelihood of receiving generous tips, helping them better plan their services and potentially enhance customer interactions.
+Additionally, incorporating historical data on riders' past tipping behavior could further refine the predictions, offering a more personalized and accurate outlook.
+This enhancement could enable stakeholders to develop targeted strategies, such as improving rider satisfaction or incentivizing drivers, ultimately addressing broader business objectives and fostering a more sustainable tipping culture.